Dear Dr. Dave and Dr. Dee,

 6. Stay quiet if you're not in the hand

-In a strategic game like poker, outside commentary is not appreciated.
-Your opinions, your suggestions, even your body language can affect the decisions of the remaining players considering their options.
+Your opinions, suggestions, even body language can affect the decisions of the remaining players considering their options.

-When you are making a bet, place your chips neatly in front of you in easily countable stacks within the dealer's reach and let the dealer pull them into the pot.
+Do not toss chips into the middle.
+When you are making a bet, place your chips neatly in front of you in easily countable stacks, and let the dealer pull them into the pot.

-Taking your time to reveal a winning hand so as to taunt the other players at the table is the epitome of poor sportsmanship.
+Taking your time to reveal a winning hand is poor sportsmanship.
 The poker table is no place for your end zone dance.

 If you win a pot uncontested and decide to show your cards to another player, proper poker etiquette insists that you must show everyone at the table the cards you folded.